SMPyBandits/SMPyBandits/NonStationaryBandits.md

 3. [["Memory Bandits: a Bayesian approach for the Switching Bandit Problem".
 Réda Alami, Odalric Maillard, Raphaël Féraud.
 31st Conference on Neural Information Processing Systems (NIPS 2017), hal-01811697](https://hal.archives-ouvertes.fr/hal-01811697/document)], introduced the [`MemoryBandit`](XXX) algorithm, which does not require to know the number `$\Upsilon_T$` of change points.
     + TODO code it!

+4. 🇫🇷 [["Algorithme de bandit et obsolescence : un modèle pour la recommandation".
+Jonhathan Louëdec, Laurent Rossi, Max Chevalier, Aurélien Garivier and Josiane Mothe.
+18ème Conférence francophone sur l'Apprentissage Automatique, 2016 (Marseille, France)](http://oatao.univ-toulouse.fr/17130/1/louedec_17130.pdf)] (🇫🇷 *in French*), introduces and justifies the possible applications of slowly-varying to recommender systems.
+They studies and present a model with exponential decrease of the means, and the [`FadingUCB`](XXX) that is efficient if a bound on the speed of the exponential decrease is known.

 - FIXME give more!